Guide to 3D Printing Architectural Models

 SLA is a great option for highly detailed presentation models for presenting concepts and ideas to clients or the public.

 Thanks to fast-printing materials like Draft Resin, SLA is also the fastest 3D printing process for most parts.
-While desktop SLA printers offer a more compact build capacity, with large-format SLA 3D printers like the Form 3L, architects and model makers can create truly large-scale models.
+While desktop SLA printers offer a more compact build capacity, with large-format 3D printers like the Form 3L, architects and model makers can create truly large-scale models.

 Fused Deposition Modeling (FDM)